dominik-chat/libfingc/README.md

 ## Porting

-To work on different OSes the library requires a porting layer with appropriate syscalls (WIP).
+To work on different OSes the library requires a porting layer with appropriate syscalls.
+The porting layer is defined in the `arch` directory.
+Currently the file to port functionality is `arch_al.c` and may be accompanied by the syscall or HAL files.
+The file `crt0.S` should also be ported as initialization code.

 ## Compilation